-The QUALK2w model simulations suggest that, without restoration of riparian shade, maximum water temperatures during critical summer low-flow conditions could increase by almost 6°C by the 2080s.
+The QUAL2Kw model simulations suggest that, without restoration of riparian shade, maximum water temperatures during critical summer low-flow conditions could increase by almost 6°C by the 2080s.
 Restoration of full system potential riparian shading at 100 years can help buffer against temperature increases.
 However, even with system potential shade, the critical condition maximum 7-day average stream water temperatures are expected to increase by 1.1 to 3.6° C by the 2080s.
 In conjunction with this increase, the percent of stream miles in which critical condition water temperatures exceed levels identified as potentially lethal to salmon is predicted by the model simulations to increase dramatically - from about 18% at present to between 60% and 90% in the 2080s.

-The Qualitative Assessment evaluates existing limiting physical factors that limit salmonid habitat and survival.
-Those factors include legacy impacts of land use and management, impacts of climate change on salmonid species.
-Possible mitigating factors are restoration potential and opportunity, and additional restoration actions and strategies, beyond riparian shading, that are expected to enhance salmon recovery under future climate change conditions.
-Those restoration actions that have the highest potential to play an important role in protecting and improving salmon habitat in the SFNR include:
+The Qualitative Assessment evaluates existing limiting physical factors that affect salmonid habitat and survival.
+Those factors include legacy impacts of land use and management, and impacts of climate change on salmonid species.
+There are other restoration actions and strategies beyond riparian shading that are expected to protect, improve and enhance salmon recovery in the SFNR under predicted climate change conditions.
+The restoration activities with the highest potential include: